 - 1 cup quick oats gluten free, if needed

-- 2 tbsp white sugar or sugar free substitution
+- 2 tablespoon white sugar or sugar free substitution

 - 1/4 cup brown sugar or sugar free brown sugar